iotaledger/iota-sdk/bindings/python/README.md

 #### Examples

-You can use the provided code [examples](examples) to acquainted with the iota-sdk.
+You can use the provided code [examples](examples) to acquainted with the IOTA SDK.
 You can use the following command to run any example:

 ```bash
 python3 example/[example file]